Goobaroo/spamContactGenerator/README.md

 ## Usage

-Modify the script with your phone number and run.
+Modify the script with your phone number.

 ```bash
 # Your area code and prefix (first 3 digits of your phone number)